andrasq/node-json-exec/README.md

 [![Build Status](https://travis-ci.org/andrasq/node-json-exec.svg?branch=master)](https://travis-ci.org/andrasq/node-json-exec)
 [![Coverage Status](https://coveralls.io/repos/github/andrasq/node-json-exec/badge.svg?branch=master)](https://coveralls.io/github/andrasq/node-json-exec?branch=master)

-Fast templated json stringify.
+Fast precopmiled json stringify.
 Convenient API, very simple to use.
 Like JSON.stringify, but optimized for objects that are likely to share a common schema.

 Use for logging, RPC, or other use cases where the object schema does not vary.